 While we trust this case to keep our phone protected, it is bulky and heavy.
 The case itself weighs 3.05 ounces, which is almost more than twice the weight of the slimmest designs tested.
 It can fit into larger pockets, but a smaller one?
 Forget it.
 Also, previous Defender series phones used to have full-faced protection.
 This only has protection for the back and sides of the phone, like all other options in this review.
-If you want full protection, make sure to buy a screen protector to go with it.
 If you're seeking a super protective iPhone case with fun features, this is the best of the best — just be ready to invest.

 The Smartish Kung Fu Grip is an excellent bargain and choice for most people.
 If you're seeking a simple iPhone case that'll offer some protection from a small drop and a sleek design, this is one to consider.
 Its one of the lightest cases out there and will easily slip into a small shirt or pant pocket.
 The flesh construction on the back makes it compatible with a pop socket.
 The phone is easy to put into the case and remove, making it an excellent option for those that like to remove it often.
 It also comes outfitted with air pockets around the corners of the phone, which is supposed to further protect from drops.
 The low price is another huge plus.

-While this case is said to have a "super grippy" "Kung Fu Grip", we beg to differ.
+While this case is said to have a "super-grippy" "Kung Fu Grip", we beg to differ.
 Yes, the edges are textured, but the material still feels smooth and slippery.
 It easily slides around on flat surfaces, without offering any kind of texture on the back of the phone.
 If you're thinking of buying it for its grip, we'd recommend looking at a better, more grippy, option.
-Also, the buttons are hard to push and not the most responsive.
+Also, the buttons are hard to push and not very responsive.
 While it offers decent protection, there's no raised bezel around the camera.
 When it sits face down on the table, the camera is almost sitting right on the surface.
-However, if you're only seeking a case that offers just a bit of protection with a slimmer profile at a good price, this is still the best option to consider.
+If you're only seeking a case that offers just a bit of protection with a slimmer profile at a good price, this is still the best option to consider.

-The Defense Shield is our favorite case with a crystal clear backing and excellent overall protection.
-It features a flexible thermoplastic skeleton that is quite strong.
-It has anodized metal edges with a thick rubberized bumper system.
-The phone fits quite snug into the case with a deep bezel, offering incredible camera protection.
-The 10-foot drop rating is another trust-inspiring factor that'll keep your phone safe.
+The Defense Shield features a crystal clear backing with excellent overall protection.
+Its flexible thermoplastic skeleton that is quite strong with a anodized metal edge and a thick rubberized bumper.
+The phone fits quite snug into the case with its deep bezel, offering incredible camera protection.
+The 10-foot drop rating is trust-inspiring and one that've said will keep your phone safe.
 The buttons are easy to use, clickable, and responsive.
-Furthermore, this phone uses a front-facing speaker that directs sound waves forward instead of down.
+Furthermore, this phone uses a front-facing speaker (for video or music) that directs sound waves forward instead of down.
 As a result, it offers an "amplified" sound effect.
-This isn't for the speaker that you listen to when talking to a person, but the speaker used for videos and music.
 We also like the price that is fair for its level of protection.

-Unfortunately, all clear phones we tested easily get scratched up, and if not careful, can look a little thrashed after just a few weeks of hard use.
+Unfortunately, all clear phones we tested easily get scratched and if not careful, can look thrashed after just a few weeks of hard use.
 The case has a really snug fit, so know that getting your phone out of it can be difficult.
-Also, many online users complain that the speaker doesn't amplify sound.
-In our experience, it absolutely did, but its important to note that it does not amplify the earpiece speaker, only the speaker used to blast music.
+While the phone does amplify sound from the music speaker, it does not amplify the sound from the earpiece, which can be misleading for some consumers if you take a look at the website.
 If you're seeking a phone that's a little louder than most with a clear design, this is our top recommendation.

 Like most clear cases, it is susceptible to scratches.
 When dragging a blade over the back of it, it scratched easily.
-If you're seeking a protective and lightweight case with awesome button functionality, this is an option not to be missed.
+If you seek a protective and lightweight case with awesome button functionality, this is an option not to be missed.
 Keep in mind it does cost a little more, but the high quality of this brand is one that's worth investing in.

 The armored Kitoo Military Grade is a beefy case with some pretty nifty features.
 Its militant look is industrialized and utilitarian.
-The two-layer construction (thermoplastic polyurethane and polycarbonate) provides shock absorbance that's been tested, and passed, by many online users.
+The two-layer construction (thermoplastic polyurethane and polycarbonate) seems to offer excellent shock absorbance.
 We love the series of ridges along the back of the case that offers excellent grip.
 The kickstand feature is another favorite that allows one to easily watch a video or go hands-free.
 It sets up in both landscape and portrait style.
 We also appreciate that the back material seems impervious to scratches.
-The buttons aren't huge but still functional and very easy to press, and the price is just right.
+The buttons aren't huge but still functional and very easy to press, and the price is right.

 The Ghostek Atomic Slim stands out for its aluminum construction that's layered overtop a thermoplastic skeleton with rubberized bumpers.
 The look is sleek, industrialized, with lots of color options to choose from.
 The back of the case is completely clear, so you can see your phone through it.
 There are two ventilation holes to prevent moisture from capturing between the phone in the case while the sides have a rubberized grip to prevent accidental drops.
 There are also additional rubber bumpers in high impact zones to keep your phone safe.
 We think this is one of the most protective phone options out there that are quite high quality.